Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 ### Create Custom Bare-Metal Application for Arm Cortex-R5 based RPU

- In this session, you will create a bare-metal application for Arm Cortex-R5F based RPU.
-You will need to import the application source files available in the [ref_files](ref_files/system_project_example) directory.
+We will create a bare-metal application for Arm Cortex-R5F.
+The application source files are provided in ref_files/example5 directory.
+We will import it.

 1. Create an empty bare-metal application for Cortex-R5F Core 0 in hello_system system project